Green turtle behind red fan coral

 Subsix

-Dine in an underwater restaurant inspired by the Maldivian coral reefs.
-Reach Subsix by speedboat and descend a dramatic three-tier staircase.
-Chandeliers illuminate the descent like shining coral.
-In the depths, find the swooping curves of the clam-inspired bar, tucked into the soft anemone chairs beneath the soft waves of capiz shells draped from the ceiling.
+Dine in an underwater restaurant inspired by Maldivian coral reefs.
+Reach Subsix by speedboat, then descend a dramatic three-tier staircase.
+Below, enjoy cocktails at the clam-inspired bar, nestled in soft anemone chairs beneath waves of capiz shells.

 Four Seasons Landaa Giraavaru